Hafan>Newyddion> Bookcase Focus: An Interview with Aled Jones Williams

 I would recommend Angharad Price for the beauty of her language and her profound intelligence.

-Nostos by Aled Jones Williams has been selected to our 2018 Bookcase, our annual selection of recent Welsh literary works which we recommend for translation.
+Nostos by Aled Jones Williams was selected to our 2018 Bookcase, our annual selection of recent Welsh literary works which we recommend for translation, and Y Wraig ar Lan yr Afon is selected to our 2021–22 Bookcase.